cjh4232/Projects/Python/HTML_Document_Reader/README.md

 ## Overview
-The company I work for had a significant amount of data stored in individual html files that required some form of consolidation based on the assembly serial number and formatted in a useful way for analysis.
+There was a significant amount of data stored in individual html files that required some form of consolidation based on the assembly serial number and formatted in a useful way for analysis.
 The information for each file was broken down into four features:

 - Serial Number